mkierzenka/SWDevProj/report/doc.md

 *DistributedArray: this class will hold reference information about data throughout the system.
-The purpose of this class is to bridge data that lives in different areas of the system
+The purpose of this class is to bridge data that lives in different areas of the system.
+This class also holds a KVStore reference, so that it can look up data not stored locally.

 Fields:

+* store (KVStore): to get data from the distributed system
 * keys (Array): this array will hold all Key values of interest
-* cache (Obj-to-Str Map): this map will hold the data for some of the Key objects within this distributed array.
+* cache (Obj-to-Obj Map): this map will hold the data for some of the Key objects within this distributed array.
 The key for this map will be the same Key object stored within the keys array; the value will be the serialized data.
 The goal of the cache is to improve the performance of data retrieval; before sending a data request to a key-value store, we will